Darshan-Naik/Dermstore_clone/README.md

 4. Subhash Kumar Jha

 # Technologies Used
 We used HTML(Hyper Text Markup Language), CSS(Cascading Style Sheet), JS(JavaScript).
 Other than that we widely used localstorage to store all the data.
-To build our dynamic website we also created a API(Application programming interface) structure from there we fetch the data to show in our home page and specific product page.
+To build our dynamic website we created one data file to import the data to load on the page dynamically and specific product page.